-Logic often requires serial access to resources and realtime systems introduce an additional complexity: minimizing priority inversion.
-The least intrusive specification for allowing realtime safe synchronization is to require that implementations of the Java keyword synchronized include one or more algorithms that prevent priority inversion among realtime Java threads that share the serialized resource.
-In some cases, the use of the synchronized keyword implementing the required priority inversion algorithm is not sufficient to both prevent priority inversion and enable a thread to have an execution eligibility logically higher than the garbage collector.
-For these situations, the application developer has a set of wait-free queue classes.
+Logic often requires serial access to resources and realtime systems introduce an additional complexity: the need to minimize priority inversion and hence the excessive delay of more critical tasks.
+The least intrusive specification for enabling real-time safe synchronization is to require that implementations of the Java keyword synchronized implement one or more algorithms that prevent priority inversion among realtime Java threads that share the serialized resource.
+In addition, the specification should provide other data passing mechanisms to minimize the need for synchronization.